Organic Maps

 Organic Maps is an offline navigation app that uses map data from OpenStreetMap.
-The application is designed to function without internet connectivity by downloading maps for offline use.
-Organic Maps emphasizes privacy, as it does not track user locations or collect personal data.
+The application is designed to function without internet connectivity by downloading maps for offline use and does not track user locations or collect personal data.

 Features

 Privacy

-Organic Maps prioritizes user privacy by not collecting personal data or tracking user locations.
+Organic Maps does not collect personal data or track user locations.

 Offline maps

-Organic Maps functions entirely offline by allowing users to download maps in advance.
-Once maps are downloaded, navigation, search, and route planning do not require an internet connection.
-The app offers offline maps of the world, including cycling routes, hiking trails, walking paths, contour lines, elevation profiles, peaks, and slopes.
+Organic Maps allows users to download map data for offline navigation, search, and route planning.
+The downloadable maps include information such as cycling routes, hiking trails, and elevation details.

-Low battery consumption
+Reduced battery consumption

-The app is designed to optimize battery usage during navigation.
+Organic Maps saves cell phone battery life.

 Navigation

-Organic Maps provides navigation for various activities, including hiking, biking, driving, and public transport.
-It supports turn-by-turn navigation with voice guidance and allows users to search for information on the map and add bookmarks.
+Organic Maps supports turn-by-turn navigation with voice guidance for driving, biking, and walking.
+Users can search the map and save locations as bookmarks.

+Wikipedia articles

+Organic Maps allows users to read Wikipedia articles for popular places.

 OpenStreetMap data

-Organic Maps integrates with the OpenStreetMap project, utilizing its crowdsourced map data.
-The app includes an in-app editor that also works offline, and allows users to contribute updates to the OpenStreetMap, such as businesses and landmarks.
+Organic Maps uses data from the OpenStreetMap project and includes an offline editor that allows users to contribute updates, such as business or landmark information.

 History

 Organic Maps was founded as a fork of Maps.me app in December 2020.

 The app Maps.me was initially launched in 2011 as MapsWithMe, later renamed Maps.me and open-sourced in 2015.
 On 20 December 2020, the then-owner of Maps.me app released a new version that was not based on the code published on GitHub, which resulted in backlash from the community.
 One of the users published a call to fork Maps.me and rebuild the community around it, and on 27 December a hackathon was organised to bootstrap the new project based on a previous fork that was used to publish the app on F-Droid.
 Two of the Maps.me app authors, Alexander Borsuk and Viktar Havaka, started their own fork on 20 December 2020, registered organicmaps.app domain on the next day and joined efforts with the community fork in January 2021.
-The project adopted a set of guidelines and policies and focused on privacy, performance and community.
+The project adopted guidelines and development policies and early documentation stated goals related to privacy, performance, and community governance.
 The first public release of Organic Maps was made available in the app stores in June 2021.

 In April 2025, members of the Organic Maps community raised concerns regarding project governance and transparency.
 These issues were outlined in an open letter addressed to the project's shareholders.
 The lack of a satisfactory resolution between the shareholders and the community contributors led a group of contributors to establish a separate, independent project known as CoMaps.

-In August 2025 the developers changed the license for their map data binaries, allowing use in other applications only with prominent attribution to the Organic Maps project.
+In August 2025 the developers changed the license for their map data binaries, allowing use in other applications only with prominent attribution to the OpenStreetMap and Organic Maps projects.